 Sample Sermons and Biblical Studies

 The sample sermons and biblical studies listed below provide theological perspectives on a Christian's interaction with the state when it comes to payment of military taxes.
 Certain figures may be out of date.
-For up-to-date figures and information about the Peace Tax Fund, please contact our office - firstname.lastname@example.org.
-For convenient printing, these links are all in DOC format.
+For up-to-date figures and information about the Peace Tax Fund, please contact our office (email@example.com).
+For convenient printing, these documents are all in Microsoft Word DOC format.

-In this paper, Swartley, professor Emeritus of New Testament at Associate Mennonite Biblical Seminary, provides a brief theological examination of biblical texts that inform his decision to resist payment of taxes for military purposes.
+In this paper, Swartley, Professor Emeritus of the New Testament at Associate Mennonite Biblical Seminary, provides a brief theological examination of biblical texts that inform his decision to resist payment of taxes for military purposes.

 This sermon examines the meaning of Jesus' famous statement in Matthew 22: "Give therefore to the emperor the things that are the emperor's, and to God the things that are God's."
 What belongs to the emperor, and what belongs to God?